arnholm/premake5cb/README.md

 * *Use workspace prefix in premake5 filename* causes the simplified filename *premake5.lua*, to be prefixed with the workspace name, requiring --file=filename option in the premake5 command.

-* *Use workspace/projects defaults* causes these options to be applied before actual projevt values.
+* *Use workspace/projects defaults* causes these options to be applied before actual project values.

 * *Export project types* makes it possible to filter which project types to be exported.
-For example, wxWidgets applications is of type "WindowedApp" and may require special buildoptions and linkoptions.
+For example, wxWidgets applications is of type "WindowedApp" and may require special buildoptions and linkoptions (see 'Features' below for more details).

 * Pressing the *Restore factory settings* does the obvious thing, it resets all options back to their initial install state.